core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### Security Groups ### {#sec-groupnaming-sec}

 A security group can be named in many ways through different types of identifiers, such as name string, (integer) number, URI, or other types of strings.
-Such a group name is generally not related to other kinds of group identifiers that may be specific of the used security solution.
+Such a group name is generally not related to other kinds of group identifiers that may be specific of the security solution used.

 The name of a security group is not expected to be used in messages exchanged among its members, unless the application requires otherwise.
 At the same time, it is useful to identify the security group when performing a number of side tasks related to secure group communication, such as the following ones.